-Location monitor window enabled/disabled (Section 2.3.6.1) VMEbus base address (4 KB aligned) (Section 2.3.6.2) VMEbus address modifiers (Section 2.3.6.3)
+Location monitor window enabled or disabled (Section 2.3.6.1) VMEbus base address (4 KB aligned) (Section 2.3.6.2) VMEbus address modifiers (Section 2.3.6.3)

-There is no specific operating system support for the location monitor registers and interrupts.
+No specific operating system support exists for the location monitor registers and interrupts.
 To connect to location monitor interrupts, device drivers must install interrupt service interfaces for the location monitor interrupts and enable or disable location monitor interrupts.

-After the location monitor interrupts are connected, any VMEbus read or write access to the UNIVERSE II location monitor window mapped to the VMEbus will then cause the appropriate location monitor interrupt to be generated to all interrupt-connected modules.
+After the location monitor interrupts are connected, any VMEbus read or write access to the UNIVERSE II location monitor window mapped to the VMEbus causes the appropriate location monitor interrupt to be generated to all interrupt-connected modules.